RalphAS/PseudospectraView.jl/README.md

 form, then press `Update` for computation and display.

-The default mesh is very coarse; adjust the grid size and axis limits to taste and press the "Update" button to recompute.
+The default mesh is very coarse; adjust the grid size and axis limits to taste and press the `Update` button to recompute.

 One can zoom in by clicking the left mouse button with the pointer in the main plot area.
 (Zoom out with the right button.)
-Note that this usually involves recomputation.
+Note that this usually involves recomputation. ("Left" and "right" here refer to default button assigments.)

-To display an eigenmode or pseudo-eigenmode, use the "Select z" button to specify the value, then the appropriate mode button.
+To display an eigenmode or pseudo-eigenmode, click the `Select z` button which brings up a dialog to specify the value, then click the appropriate mode button.

 ## TODO: walk-throughs with screenshots needed here